dlab-berkeley/programming-fundamentals/1-2_create.md

 ### Creating Things

 We now know how to explore files and directories, but how do we create them in the first place?
-Let's go back to `programming-fundamentals`, `/home/oski/Desktop/programming-fundamentals`, and use `ls -F` to see what it contains:
+Let's go back to `programming-fundamentals-master`, `/home/oski/Desktop/programming-fundamentals-master`, and use `ls -F` to see what it contains:

 ~~~ {.input}